 Given that the car has already been rejected and it would appear that it has been accepted, the customer should be taking the fight to the finance company and stating that she has made payments for a car (which belongs to them) that is clearly not fit for purpose.

 Any question of negative equity can be discounted on that basis.
 I would also be seeking a refund of payments made and to be restored to the original position before I entered in to the contract.

 It’s important to note at this point that you need to keep an eye on your credit file in case any adverse reports are lodged by the dealership and / or finance company.

 DATA SUBJECT ACCESS REQUEST

-The dealership would have to tip everything over including e-mails, recorded phone calls, CCTV records and much more within 1 month otherwise they would be in breach and the Information Commissioner’s Office (“ICO”) could prosecute the dealership.
+The dealership would have to disclose all e-mails, recorded phone calls, CCTV records and much more within 1 month otherwise they would be in breach and the Information Commissioner’s Office (ICO) could prosecute the dealership.